MarjovanLier/StringManipulation/README.md

 ## Features

-- **Search Words**: Transforms a string into a format suitable for database searching.
+- **Search Words**: Transform strings into a search-optimized format for database queries.
-- **Name Fix**: Fixes a given last name to conform to specific naming standards.
+- **Name Fix**: Standardize last names to adhere to conventional naming formats.
-- **UTF-8 to ANSI**: Converts UTF-8 encoded characters to their ANSI counterparts.
+- **UTF-8 to ANSI**: Convert UTF-8 encoded characters to their ANSI equivalents.
-- **Remove Accents**: Removes accents and special characters from a given string.
+- **Remove Accents**: Strip accents and special characters from strings to normalize text.
-- **Date Validation**: Validates a date string against a specified format and checks for logical errors.
+- **Date Validation**: Ensure date strings conform to specified formats and check for logical consistency.
-- **Time Part Validation**: Checks if the time part of a date is valid.
+- **Time Part Validation**: Validate the time components within date strings for accuracy.

 ## Installation

-You can install the package via composer:
+Install the package via Composer with the following command:

 ```bash
 composer require marjovanlier/stringmanipulation